Gate turn-off thyristor

-A gate turn-off thyristor (GTO) is a special type of thyristor, which is a high-power (.e.g.
-1200V AC) semiconductor device.
+A gate turn-off thyristor (GTO) is a type of high-power (e.g. 1200 V AC) thyristor that unlike a normal thyristor is fully controllable and can be turned On and Off by their gate lead.

 It was invented by General Electric.
-GTOs, as opposed to normal thyristors, are fully controllable switches which can be turned on and off by their gate lead.

 Device description

-Normal thyristors (silicon-controlled rectifiers) are not fully controllable switches (a "fully controllable switch" can be turned on and off at will).
+Normal thyristors (silicon-controlled rectifiers) are not fully controllable switches (a fully controllable switch can be turned on and off at will).
 Thyristors can only be turned on using the gate lead, but cannot be turned off using the gate lead.
-Thyristors are switched on by a gate signal, but even after the gate signal is de-asserted (removed, reverse biased), the thyristor remains in the on state until a turn-off condition occurs (which can be the application of a reverse voltage to the terminals or a decrease of the forward current below a certain threshold value known as the "holding current").
-Thus, a thyristor behaves like a normal semiconductor diode after it is turned on, or "fired".
+Thyristors are switched on by a gate signal, but even after the gate signal is de-asserted (removed, reverse biased), the thyristor remains in the on state until a turn-off condition occurs (which can be the application of a reverse voltage to the terminals or a decrease of the forward current below a certain threshold value known as the holding current).
+Thus, a thyristor behaves like a normal semiconductor diode after it is turned on, or fired.

 The GTO can be turned on by a gate signal and can also be turned off by a gate signal of negative polarity.

-Turn on is accomplished by a "positive current" pulse between the gate and cathode terminals.
+Turn on is accomplished by a positive current pulse between the gate and cathode terminals.
 As the gate-cathode behaves like PN junction, there will be some relatively small voltage between the terminals.
-The turn-on phenomenon in GTO is, however, not as reliable as an SCR (thyristor), and small positive gate current must be maintained even after turn on to improve reliability.
+The turn-on phenomenon in GTO is, however, not as reliable as an SCR (thyristor), and a small positive gate current must be maintained even after turn on to improve reliability.

-Turn off is accomplished by a "negative voltage" pulse between the gate and cathode terminals.
-Some of the forward current (about one-third to one-fifth) is "stolen" and used to induce a cathode-gate voltage, which in turn causes the forward current to fall and the GTO will switch off (transitioning to the "blocking" state).
+Turn off is accomplished by a negative voltage pulse between the gate and cathode terminals.
+Some of the forward current (about one-third to one-fifth) is stolen and used to induce a cathode-gate voltage, which in turn causes the forward current to fall, and the GTO will switch off (transitioning to the blocking state).

 GTO thyristors suffer from long switch-off times, whereby after the forward current falls, there is a long tail time where residual current continues to flow until all remaining charge from the device is taken away.
 This restricts the maximum switching frequency to about 1 kHz.
-It may be noted, however, that the turn-off time of a GTO is approximately ten times faster than that of a comparable SCR.
+However, the turn-off time of a GTO is still approximately ten times faster than that of a comparable SCR.

 To assist with the turn-off process, GTO thyristors are usually constructed from a large number (hundreds or thousands) of small thyristor cells connected in parallel.

 A distributed buffer gate turn-off thyristor (DB-GTO) is a thyristor with additional PN layers in the drift region to reshape the field profile and increase the voltage blocked in the off state.
 Compared to a typical PNPN structure of a conventional thyristor, the DB-GTO thyristor has a PN–PN–PN structure.